 The Global Commission on the Stability of Cyberspace, with commissioners from diverse backgrounds, sets out to develop proposals for norms and policies to enhance international security and stability and guide responsible state and non-state behavior in cyberspace.

-During this lunch panel we want to engage with the IETF community to discuss the norms the commission has proposed so far:
+During this lunch panel we engaged with the IETF community to discuss the norms the commission has proposed so far:

 - The norm to Protect the public Core of the Internet; and